micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 ```

 ## <a name="rclc_executor"/>RCLC Executor
-The rclc Executor provides an C-API to manage the execution of communication objects, like subscriptions and timers, like the rclcpp Executor for C++.
+The rclc Executor provides a C-API to manage to execute communication objects, like subscriptions and timers, the same way as the rclcpp Executor does for C++.
 Due to the complex semantics of the rclcpp Executor, it is difficult to reason about end-to-end latencies and to give real-time guarantees.
 To improve determinism, the rclc Executor provides also some additional features.
 But first, we are providing as simple example how to setup the rclc Executor with one subscription and one timer.

 ### Example 1: 'Hello World'
 To start with, we provide a very simple example for an rclc Executor with one timer and one subscription, so to say, a 'Hello world' example.

-The 'Hello world' example consists of a publisher, sending a 'hello world' message to a subscriber, which then prints out the received message on the console.
+It consists of a publisher, sending a 'hello world' message to a subscriber, which then prints out the received message on the console.

 First, you include some header files, in particular the [rclc/rclc.h](https://github.com/micro-ROS/rclc/blob/master/rclc/include/rclc/rclc.h) and [rclc/executor.h](https://github.com/micro-ROS/rclc/blob/master/rclc/include/rclc/executor.h).